Skip to content

 Why Your Crystals Look Dull (And How to Fix It)

-Here's a systematic look at the most common causes and what you can actually do about each one.
+Here is a systematic look at the most common causes and what you can actually do about each one.

 Surface Contamination: The Most Common Cause

 The single most frequent reason crystals look dull is also the most easily fixed.
-Skin oils, fingerprints, product residue, and dust all accumulate on crystal surfaces during handling and wear, forming a thin film that dramatically reduces light return.
+Skin oils, fingerprints, product residue and dust all accumulate on crystal surfaces during handling and wear, forming a thin film that dramatically reduces light return.

-• Natural skin oils are particularly effective at dulling crystal surfaces - the more a piece is handled during making, the more contamination it picks up
+• Natural skin oils are particularly effective at dulling crystal surfaces: the more a piece is handled during making, the more contamination it picks up

-• Hand cream, nail polish, hairspray, and perfume are all common culprits, both during the making process and during wear
+• Hand cream, nail polish, hairspray and perfume are all common culprits, both during the making process and during wear

 • The effect is cumulative and gradual, which is why a piece that sparkled beautifully when first finished can look noticeably duller six months later